 Withdrawal from Classes: Return to Title IV

 Any student who withdraws or is expelled from all classes during the term, depending upon when this action is taken, may be refunded all or part of their tuition and fee charges.
-If the student is a financial aid recipient, the University of Michigan-Dearborn, as well as the student, may be required to return to the Federal government all or a portion of the aid that had been disbursed to the student and/or the student’s account.
+If the student is a financial aid recipient, the University of Michigan-Dearborn, as well as the student, may be required to return to the federal government all or a portion of the aid that had been disbursed to the student and/or the student's account.

-RETURN TO TITLE IV (FEDERAL) FINANCIAL AID (R2T4)
+RETURN OF TITLE IV FINANCIAL AID

 1. Federal Unsubsidized Direct Loan